espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

 Network Configuration
 =====================

+In the previous example, we had hard-coded the Wi-Fi credentials into the firmware.
+This obviously doesn’t work for an end-user product.

 In this step we will build a firmware such that the end-user can configure her Wi-Fi network’s credentials into the device at run-time.
 Since a user’s network credentials will be stored persistently on the